 Flour Sack Cloths

 By far, my most popular hand printed item, it is tough to keep these 100% cotton hand dyed and stamped cloths in stock.
-Please contact me for price and availability of my Standard and Deluxe sizes.
+Please contact me for price and availability of my Standard sizes.
+Deluxe Flour Sack Cloths are available at Bluerock Gallery in Black Diamond and Muk Luk Magpies in Airdie.
 Photos sometimes don't capture the exact colour of the dye and printing - these are best viewed in real life!

 Each cloth is custom dyed by me, stamped using hand carved blocks with hand mixed ink colours.
 Each one is one of a kind and has been stamped approximately 24 - 30 times per cloth. (it's a labour of love!)
 They can be used in a number of ways: tea towels, scarves, receiving blankets, bread basket liners or for a beautiful one of a kind hostess or teacher gift.
 Flour sack cloth improve with age and use, becoming softer and more luxurious with every use.
 It is not uncommon to see a flour sack tea towel in regular use for over a decade.